-Theoretically speaking, if the first number in the ratio was less than one, then the signal would be amplified into overload/feedback as the threshold was surpassed.
+Theoretically speaking, if the first number in the ratio was less than one, the signal would be amplified into overload/feedback as the threshold was surpassed.

 To solidify our understanding of compression ratios, let’s have a look at a few waveforms with different ratios:

 In the graph above, the threshold is defined by the red dotted line.
 In the majority of cases, the compressor will act to compress the entirety of the waveform (rather than only affect the positive and negative peaks of the signal).
 This is largely due to the frequency of audio signals and the attack/release times of the typical compressor.

 For more information on compressor attack and release times, check out my article Dynamic Range Compression: Attack & Release Controls.

 That being said, we can see how, all else being equal, a higher ratio will attenuate the signal more.

 If the input signal surpasses the threshold by 8 dB (as is the case in the graph above), then a 2:1 ratio would cause the output to be 4 dB above the threshold, and a 4:1 ratio would cause the output to be only 2 dB above the threshold.

 Decibels themselves are also ratios.
 To learn more about decibels, check out my article What Are Decibels?
 The Ultimate dB Guide For Audio & Sound.